ashram15/ashram15.github.io/README.md

 By Aishwarya Ramesh and Aarushi Ramesh

 ## Won "Best Beginner Hack" in Bay Area Hacks 2020:
-**⚠️UPDATE 2025: The Google Maps API used has since expired or changed, so some functionality may be broken ⚠️**
+**⚠️UPDATE 2025: The Google Maps API used for this project has since expired or changed, so some functionality may be broken ⚠️**
 <a href="https://devpost.com/software/testtrack">Hackathon Link</a>

 ![Test Track Main Page](/TestTrackMainPage.jpg)